HEMATOPOIESIS AND THE PHYSIOLOGIC BASIS OF RED CELL PRODUCTION

 In mammals, O2 is transported to tissues bound to the hemoglobin contained within circulating red cells.
 The mature red cell is 8 μm in diameter, anucleate, discoid in shape, and extremely pliable in order to traverse the microcirculation successfully; its membrane integrity is maintained by the intracellular generation of ATP.
 Normal red cell production results in the daily replacement of 0.8–1% of all circulating red cells in the body, since the average red cell lives 100–120 days.
 The organ responsible for red cell production is called the erythron.
 The erythron is a dynamic organ made up of a rapidly proliferating pool of marrow erythroid precursor cells and a large mass of mature circulating red blood cells.
 The size of the red cell mass reflects the balance of red cell production and destruction.
 The physiologic basis of red cell production and destruction provides an understanding of the mechanisms that can lead to anemia.

 The physiologic regulator of red cell production, the glycoprotein hormone EPO, is produced and released by peritubular capillary lining cells within the kidney.
-These cells ...
+These cells are highly ...